Bloody Scotland

 Bloody Scotland is a Scottish international crime writing festival, held annually in Stirling, Scotland.
 It was founded in 2012 by Tartan Noir writers Lin Anderson and Alex Gray and describes itself as "the literary festival where you can let down your hair and enjoy a drink at the bar with your favourite crime writer".
 Its sponsors include the University of Stirling and Stirling Council.
 In 2022 most events were held at the Albert Halls or the Tolbooth.

 The festival awards The McIlvanney Prize for "the best Scottish Crime book of the year" (so named in 2016 for writer William McIlvanney (1936-2015), who has been called "the Godfather of Tartan Noir"), and, since 2019, the Bloody Scotland Scottish Crime Debut of the Year.

+Since 2012, the festival has also run an annual Pitch Perfect event, giving emerging crime writers the opportunity to pitch work in progress novels to a panel of publishing industry experts.
+Several winners have gone on to publication and acclaim, such as 2021 Pitch Perfect winner Kate Foster whose novel The Maiden went on to win Scottish Crime Debut of the Year in 2023 and longlisted for the 2024 Women's Prize for Fiction.